Clewsy/macr0/README.md

 4-button HID compliant USB macro keypad.

-This is a test project to try out a few things before attempting a larger-scale project.
-Some proofs of concepts - things I haven't done before.

 A bunch of extra info can be found at [clews.pro][link_clews_macr0].

 Goals for this project: